mcchrish/nnn.vim/README.md

 ## Troubleshooting

+These are some common problems that one might run into.
+Follow the instruction and add relevant code snippet into your `vimrc` or `init.vim` to fix them.

-* Files being renamed randomly: This can happen when you're using `AutoComplPop` plugin.
-Add the following snippet to your `vimrc` to fix it.
+* Files being renamed randomly: This can happen when using `AutoComplPop` plugin.

 ```vim
 function!
 AutoCmpNNN()